watsonwork/watsonwork-developer-docs/V1_EngagingWithUs.md

 ## Engaging with us

 We are continually adding value and want to include you as early as possible in our development process so we can include your input and feedback.
-Some features are stable (in that they will not change), others are in progress of being built which we call **beta** and others are things we want to try and discover what would work best, we call **experimental**.
+Some features are stable (in that they will not change), others are in progress of being built, which we call **beta**, and others are things we are trying out to discover what would work best, which we call **experimental**.
 Additionally, when we are about to introduce something new and want to get feedback on the concepts and understanding before we expose APIs, so that your feedback can inform and guide the future API, we will call these **future**.
-Also, **future** may, (but not always), include the ability for you to play with an API, through one of our tools (like the GraphQL Explorer), so you can have some experience with it and give us feedback to help inform and improve things.
+Also, **future** may (but not always) include the ability for you to play with an API, through one of our tools (like the GraphQL Explorer), so you can have some experience with it and give us feedback to help inform and improve things.